Dre Campbell Farm

 Household vinegar is effective against many garden pests and can also be used to get rid of ground moles.
 However, it will not kill them.

 Just pour some white vinegar into the mole holes.
-The smell will drive away the existing moles and deter new ones from trying to move in.
+The smell will drive away the existing moles and deter new ones from moving in.

 What Do Moles Eat?